-Beginning of the year happens to be luckily somewhat slow at customers, so last couple of weeks I’ve had the chance to work on our Open Source PostgreSQL monitoring tool called pgwatch2 and implement some stuff that was in the queue.
-Changes include only a couple of fixes and a lot of new features… so hell, I’m calling it “Feature Pack 3″… as we’ve had some bigger additions in the past also.
+The last couple of weeks I’ve had the chance to work on our Open Source PostgreSQL monitoring tool called pgwatch2 and implemented some stuff that was in the queue.
+Changes include only a couple of fixes and a lot of new features… so hell, I’m calling it “Feature Pack 3″… as we’ve had some bigger additions in the past.
 Read on for a more detailed overview on the most important new stuff.

 Version 1.3 full changelog – here.

 Most important changes for v1.3.0

 Suitable for example for OpenShift deployments.